It is often described as the Jewish day of rest, which is true but incomplete.

 This is one reason outsiders who hear "Sabbath" sometimes miss the Jewish texture of the day.

-Shabbat is not only a prohibition system.
+Shabbat has more than a prohibition system.
 It has an atmosphere.
 Homes are prepared.
 Tables are set.
 The pace changes.
 Songs, blessings, study, food, conversation, and synagogue life all take on a weekly pattern that helps separate sacred time from ordinary time.

 Rest means more than sleeping in